mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 Tomster is back!
 If we take a new look at the generated CSS file in the browser's inspector, we can see this time the classes `.right` and `.tomster` don't have custom ids.
 The `:global` pseudoselector indicates these classes are global classes that should apply to the whole page.
-So we are back to a classic CSS, with rules defined in `app.css` which apply to the page elements through `class` attributes.
-By using `:global` pseudoselector on the whole existing CSS, we can style the whole app exactly as it was before installing `ember-css-modules`, and from there we can serenely start to use some CSS modules.
+So we are back to classic CSS, with rules defined in `app.css` which apply to the page elements through `class` attributes.
+By using the `:global` pseudoselector on the whole existing CSS, we can style the whole app exactly as it was before installing `ember-css-modules`, and from there we can serenely start to use some CSS modules.

 ### Start using CSS modules

-In SuperRentals app, the Tomster `<div>` element is written in the `<Jumbo>` component's template (this component is instantiated at the top of each page).
+In the SuperRentals app, the Tomster `<div>` element is written in the `<Jumbo>` component's template (this component is instantiated at the top of each page).
 So let's create the CSS file alongside the template.
 In the present example, the file is `app/components/jumbo.css` as the app has a classic structure with